- Does Alcohol Weaken the Immune System?

 Heavy alcohol use interferes with the ability of immune cells to identify and destroy bacteria that is in the lungs and can lead to an increased risk for infection.
 Heavy alcohol use also impairs the function of the immune cells that recognize and destroy pathogens that cause tuberculosis, and individuals who have dormant tuberculosis infections can develop tuberculosis rather quickly.
 Severe lung diseases, such as acute respiratory distress syndrome, are 2-4 times more common in individuals who have a history of alcohol abuse than in individuals who do not have such a history.

-Alcohol Use and Increased Risk for infections in the Brain
+Those With AUD Have an Increased Risk for Infections in the Brain

 Research studies examining the brains of individuals who have been diagnosed with alcohol use disorders following their death have found that these individuals have higher levels of inflammation in the brain and alterations in immune factors in the central nervous system that can result in an increased risk for infections in the brain.
 It is posited that some conditions, such as certain forms of dementia, may be related to neural inflammation and even brain infections, and chronic use of alcohol may increase the risk for these infections; however, further research is needed.